MRAlirad/foundry-nft-collection/README.md

 <img src='./images/ipfs-https/ipfs-https3.png' alt='ipfs-https3' />

-> ❗ **PROTIP**
+> ❗ **PROTIP**  <br />
 > Whenever I work on a project, I will upload my images/data both to my local `IPFS` node as well as `Pinata` to assure the data is always pinned _somewhere_.

 <img src='./images/ipfs-https/ipfs-https4.png' alt='ipfs-https4' />

 ## What is an SVG?

-o understand what an `SVG` is, we'll dive right into a helpful tutorial from our friends at [W3Schools](https://www.w3schools.com/graphics/svg_intro.asp).
+To understand what an `SVG` is, we'll dive right into a helpful tutorial from our friends at [W3Schools](https://www.w3schools.com/graphics/svg_intro.asp).
 SVG stands for `Scalable Vector Graphics`.
 In 'simple' terms, SVG is a way to define images in a two-dimensional space using XML coded tags with specific parameters.

 **SVG Example:**